dotnet/docs/docs/core/additional-tools/dotnet-coverage.md

 - **`-id|--session-id <session-id>`**

   Specifies code coverage session ID.
-If not provided tool will generate random GUID.
+If not provided, the tool will generate a random GUID.

 - **`-o|--output <output>`**